OlivierLD/raspberry-coffee/NMEA.multiplexer/README.md

 [NMEA](http://nmea.org) (National Marine Electronics Association) is one of the oldest IT standards, defining how sensor data should be conveyed.

 > _Note_: here is an _opened_ question:
+>
-> Some other softwares are using more "modern" technologies to shape the data (like `GPSd`, `SignalK`, ...), but what is the point?
+> Some softwares are using more "modern" technologies to shape the data (like `GPSd`, `SignalK`, ..., they use JSON over REST/HTTP), but what is the point?
+> `text/plain` has always been a supported mime-type, suitable for NMEA Sentences...
+>
-> The data they convey _are_ NMEA data, and to be able to communicate with other softs, their format will eventually have to be converted back to NMEA...
+> The conveyed data _are_ NMEA data, and to be able to communicate with other softs, their (proprietary?) format will eventually have to be converted back to NMEA...
 > Here we chose _not_ to convert anything.
-NMEA remains NMEA.
+NMEA remains NMEA, which everyone understands.
+And everyone's happy.

 --------
 Any input (File, Serial, TCP, UDP, WebSocket, Sensors, Computations, ...), any output (File, Serial, TCP, UDP, WebSockets...), and a REST API on top of that.